pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

 Likewise, all OpenGL drawing (performed in your layer's ``drawLayer()`` callback) will appear beneath any icons and labels you draw.

-.. py:function:: drawMapIconFromSheet(layerID, png, s, t, ds, dt, x, y, orientation, rotate, mapWidth)
+.. py:function:: drawMapIconFromSheet(layerID, png, s, t, ds, dt, x, y, orientation, rotationDegrees, mapWidth)

  Enables plugin-created map layers to draw PNG icons using X-Plane's built-in icon drawing functionality.
 Only valid from within an